Inspired by Mandalorian Script

 The Mandalorian Script was first made into a more comfortably to use calligraphy script based on the basic structure of Textura Quadrata and related scripts.
 The handwritten calligraphy version was then adapted back into a computer font, that retained the basic structure and the general "blockiness" of the inspiration source.

-While there have been at least 2 previous recreations of this design (Peter 'The Hutt' Klassen's "DFFonts 1.5" FON fonts and James 'Burning Gundam' Milne's "Katarns PDF"(sic) TTF font) -- as well as a FontStruction from 2008 (Magic_Al's "Rebel Agent PDA Classic," based on Klassen's FON fonts) -- this is a wholly new version based on recent screencaptures and an FNT export.
+While there have been at least 2 previous recreations of this design (Peter 'The Hutt' Klassen's "DFFonts 1.5" FON fonts and James 'Burning Gundam' Milne's "Katarns PDF"(sic) TTF font) -- as well as a FontStruction from 2008 (Magic_Al's "Rebel Agent PDA Classic," based on Klassen's FON fonts) -- this is a wholly original version based on recent screencaptures and an FNT export.

 The PDA / menu font used in the game isn't generated from a file within the game's resources; they are actually pre-rendered static images in the game's art assets.
 As a result, the spacing between words and after punctuation is highly variable in these pictures.
-Most of the spaces appear to be either 3 or 4 pixels wide (or combinations thereof for doublespaces); the width of 3 pixels was chosen because the 3-pixel spaces occur more frequently in the images than the 4-pixel spaces do.
+Most of the spaces appear to be either 3 or 4 pixels wide (or combinations thereof for doublespaces); the width of 3 pixels was chosen in this font because 3-pixel spaces occur more frequently in the images than 4-pixel spaces do.

 Based on the Docking Bay numbers at the Mos Eisley Spaceport